qsvtr/qsvtr.fr/content/posts/install-idena-node.md

 + change SSH port
 + use keys identification instead of password

+if you want to make a donation to supporte me: `0x480b82dfc93a4460b10213f142e1e8144d647a2b`

-**You can contact me on Twitter or Telegram if you have any questions**
+**You can contact me on Telegram or Twitter if you have any questions**